PaulZC/Data_Recovery_System/PI.md

+# PI.md

+This guide contains instructions on how to configure the Raspberry Pi for use on the DRS.

 1. Burn the latest Raspberry Pi Raspbian onto the 512GB micro SD card
 - Visit https://www.raspberrypi.org/downloads/
 - Download the latest "Raspbian Stretch with desktop and recommended software"